Employment Law & Policy Research Group

 - Legal enforceability of collective agreements

-- M Wynn ‘Power Politics and Precariousness - The Regulation of Temporary Agency Work in the European Union’ in Judy Fudge and Kendra Strauss, eds., Temporary Work, Agencies and Unfree Labour: Insecurity in the New World of Work’ (Routledge, forthcoming, June 2013).
+- M Wynn (2014) ‘Power Politics and Precariousness - The Regulation of Temporary Agency Work in the European Union’ Temporary Work, Agencies and Unfree Labour: Insecurity in the New World of Work, Routledge 48-69 (ISBN 9780415536509).

 - M Wynn (2011) ‘The Agency Worker Regulations: a very British version of flexicurity’ Contemporary Issues in Law (11)1:54-68 (ISSN 1357-0374).